klohner/honeywell-wireless-doorbell/README.md

 looks like two separate, simultaneous, out-of-phase OOK transmissions 100 kHz away from each other, at 916.75 MHz and and 916.85 MHz.

-If you choose to look at only one of those frequencies for an OOK transmission, choose the higher 916.85 MHz frequency, since its phase will represent a "LOW" symbol as a low level on the waveform, and a "HIGH" symbol will look like a high level.
+If you choose to visually look at only one of those frequencies as an OOK transmission, choose the higher 916.85 MHz frequency, since its phase will represent a "LOW" symbol as a low level on the waveform, and a "HIGH" symbol will look like a high level.